rajesh-200105/My-projects/README.md

 Industry: Travel
 # Roles and responsibilities

 1. Rajesh Nallabothula (project management)
 2. Parimala Manthena (Deployment)
 3. Addakula Deena (Images, logos and chat bot questions)
 4. Vemgal Suhas (Documentation)

-# Azure services used:
+# Azure services used

 1. Azure blob storage
 2. Storage account
 3. Azure Backup service
 4. Azure AI services
 5. Azure Role Based access Control(RBAC)

-# Problem Statement:
+# Problem Statement

 India is a country whose breathtaking beauty never fails to astound visitors.
 India, a country of several states, has so much to offer that picking a place to go on holiday may be challenging.
 Which Indian state is the most picturesque?
 Since there are numerous gorgeous sights to choose from, that is a challenging question to answer.
 So, it gets difficult to navigate through new places.By developing the travel app we made easy to find what to explore by having good knowledge over the places.If you're thinking about this while you schedule your next trip, we've tried to help you with the decision-making process.

-# Project Description:
+# Project Description

 India has fascinated many tourists across the globe with her secularism and her culture.
 The scenic landscape, hill stations, historical sites, architecture and monuments, beaches, and enchanting backwater, places of religious interest make India a preferred destination for tourists from all over the world.
 1. One-Stop Platform
 You should login to travel app because they are a one-stop platform for travel needs, right from providing guide, ticket booking, hotel booking to itinerary planning. and you are good to go.